Generic name: methimazole [ meth-IM-a-zole ]

 It is very important that your doctor check your or your child's progress at regular visits to make sure that the medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Using methimazole during the first three months of your pregnancy can harm your unborn baby.
+Using this medicine during the first three months of your pregnancy can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 In very rare situations, methimazole can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: